What is Azure Notification Hubs?

 Push notifications are delivered through platform-specific infrastructures called Platform Notification Systems (PNSes).
 They offer basic push functionalities to deliver a message to a device with a provided handle, and have no common interface.
 To send a notification to all customers across the Android, iOS, and Windows versions of an app, the developer must work separately with Apple Push Notification Service (APNS), Firebase Cloud Messaging (FCM), and Windows Notification Service (WNS).

 At a high level, here is how push works:

-- An application decides it wants to receive notification, so it contacts PNS for the target platform where the app is running and requests a unique and temporary push handle.
+- An application wants to receive a notification, so it contacts the PNS for the target platform on which the app is running and requests a unique and temporary push handle.
 The handle type depends on the system (for example, WNS uses URIs while APNS uses tokens).

 - The client app stores this handle in the app backend or provider.

 - To send a push notification, the app backend contacts the PNS using the handle to target a specific client app.